 In most circumstances, a mortgage can’t be transferred from one borrower to another.
 That’s because most lenders and loan types don’t allow another borrower to take over payment of an existing mortgage.

-In some cases, though, a mortgage transfer is necessary and permissible, such as in the event of a death, divorce or separation, or when a living trust is involved.
-Here’s what to know about transferring a mortgage, and what’s acceptable and what’s not.
+In some cases, though, a mortgage transfer is necessary and allowed, such as in the event of a death, divorce or separation, or when a living trust is involved.

 What is a mortgage transfer?

 This transfer, or assignment, is usually only allowed when the mortgage is assumable, says Rajeh Saadeh, a Somerville, New Jersey-based real estate attorney.
-When transferring an assumable mortgage, the new borrower agrees to make all future payments at the original interest rate, and any legal obligations the original borrower has to the loan are typically severed.
+When transferring an assumable mortgage, the new borrower agrees to make all future payments at the original interest rate.
+The transfer typically severs any legal obligations the original borrower has to the loan.

 Is my mortgage transferable?

-To find out if your mortgage is transferable, assumable or assignable, it’s best to contact your lender and ask.
+To find out if your mortgage is transferable, assumable or assignable, contact your lender and ask.

-“Most lenders would prefer not to do a loan transfer, as it doesn’t benefit them in any way unless the buyer is at risk of being in default,” says Dustin Singer, a real estate agent with RE/MAX Citylife and an investor in Pittsburgh.
+“Most lenders would prefer not to do a loan transfer, as it doesn’t benefit them in any way unless the buyer is at risk of being in default,” says Dustin Singer, a real estate agent and an investor in Pittsburgh.